|

 a mortgage loan specialist before entering into a

-lease-option contract. |
+lease-option contract. | Some

 important tips!
+A

 lease-option is suitable for someone who: